Dorin Goian

-Dorin Nicolae Goian (born 12 December 1980) is a Romanian professional football manager and former football player, currently in charge at Liga III club Cetatea Suceava.
+Dorin Nicolae Goian (born 12 December 1980) is a Romanian professional football manager and former player.

 Club career

 Early years (1997–2005)

 In 1997, he signed for Foresta Fălticeni, a football club from Suceava County, where he played for the club's second team.
 Two years later, he was promoted to the first team.

 He made his first appearance in the Divizia A in 2000, when he was 20 years old in a match versus Gloria Bistriţa.
 It was a happy début for the young centre back, as his team won the match 2–0.
 During his Foresta Fălticeni years, he was also loaned to Gloria Buzău for a few months in 2000.

 Goian was noticed by the officials of Ceahlăul Piatra Neamţ, a midtable team from the Romanian First Division, and he was transferred there in the middle of the 2002–03 season.
 After the 2003–04 season, Ceahlăul were relegated to the second division.
 Goian, however, signed a contract with another midtable team from the first division, FCM Bacău.

 In 2003, he signed with FCM Bacău and played for them in 26 league games, scoring two goals.
 While he was playing there, Goian was called up to the Romania national team due to his impressive league performances.
 After a great 2004–05 season with Bacău, Goian managed to impress Steaua București's scouts.